Tiffany lamp: History

+Tiffany's first business venture was an interior design firm in New York City, which disbanded in 1883.
+Afterward, he focused more on glasswork, including stained-glass windows and custom chandeliers designed to match specific interiors.
+Tiffany's designs gained popularity after the World's Columbian Exposition in Chicago in 1893, where he displayed his custom ceiling light fixtures in the Byzantine-like Tiffany Chapel.

-The first Tiffany lamp was exhibited in 1893, and is assumed to have been made in that year.
-Each lamp was handmade by skilled craftsmen, not mass- or machine-produced.
-Its designer was not, as had been thought for over 100 years, Louis Comfort Tiffany, but a previously unrecognized artist named Clara Driscoll, who was identified in 2007 by Rutgers professor Martin Eidelberg as being the master designer behind the most creative and valuable leaded-glass lamps produced by Tiffany Studios.
+In the late 1890s Tiffany developed and marketed lamps to sell as individual objects to upper-middle-class customers, and they sold very well.
+They were considered status symbols.
+Many of the lamps were not designed by, as had been thought for over 100 years, Tiffany himself, but by Clara Driscoll.
+She was identified in 2007 by Rutgers professor Martin Eidelberg as being the master designer behind the most creative and valuable leaded-glass lamps produced by Tiffany Studios.
+Driscoll worked with other designers including Alice Carmen Gouvy.
+Each lamp was handmade by skilled craftspeople according to Tiffany's specifications.
+The lamps had bronze bases also designed and produced by Tiffany Studios.
+Although they may be the most widely known of Tiffany Studios work, he was more interested in the custom artistic side of his businesses than factory-based lamp production.

-Tiffany's first business venture was an interior design firm in New York City, for which he designed stained-glass windows.

-Tiffany lamps gained popularity after the Worlds Columbian Exposition in Chicago in 1893, where Tiffany displayed his lamps in a Byzantine-like chapel.
-His presentation caught the eye of many people, most notably Wilhelm Bode and Julius Lessing, directors of state museums in Berlin.
-Lessing purchased a few pieces to display in the Museum of Decorative Arts, making it the first European museum to own Tiffany glass.
+The Tiffany Chapel had caught the eye of many people, most notably Wilhelm Bode and Julius Lessing, directors of state museums in Berlin.
+Lessing purchased a few custom light fixtures to display in the Museum of Decorative Arts, making it the first European museum to own Tiffany glass.
 Though Tiffany's work was popular in Germany, other countries, such as France, were not as taken by it because of its relation to American crafts.
 Tiffany was only able to break into the French market by having the production of his works taken over by Siegfried Bing, with the assistance of many French artists.
 Without Bing’s access and contacts in Europe, Tiffany would not have had as much success selling his works to a European audience.
 Tiffany’s success throughout Europe was largely due to the success of his works in the German and Austro-Hungarian markets through a series of exhibitions beginning in 1897 at the International Art Exhibition in Dresden.
 After the partnership between Tiffany and Bing ended, interest in Tiffany products began to decline slowly in Europe.

+Early production of Tiffany lamps was protected by a patent on the assembly method, but after the patent expired in 1903, other companies produced similar lamps.
+Competitors included Duffner and Kimberly, Pairpoint Glass, and the Handel Company.